Integrative Bayesian models using Post-selective Inference: a case study in Radiogenomics

-The remaining article is organized as follows.
-Section \ref{motivation:model} outlines our modeling framework after we provide details on the selection algorithms leading to a flexible class of integrative models.
-Section \ref{methods} discusses a selection-aware posterior and develops the methodological core of our work by obtaining explicit analytic expressions for a working version of this posterior.
-Section \ref{simulation} explores in depth the potential of our proposal by simulating integrative models that use the actual genomic and imaging measurements.
-Section \ref{real:data} provides uncertainty estimates for parameters representing biologically critical gene pathways, which we recover post utilizing genomic associations with imaging phenotypes and clinical outcomes for LGG.
+We structure the remaining paper as follows.
+Section \ref{motivation:model} outlines our modeling framework after we state the selection algorithms resulting in our integrative models.
+Section \ref{methods} discusses a selection-aware posterior and develops a tractable Bayesian framework amenable for gradient-based sampling from this posterior.
+Section \ref{simulation} explores the potential of our proposal by simulating integrative models using the actual genomic and imaging measurements from a radiogenomic case study.
+Section \ref{real:data} furnishes uncertainty estimates for the effects of biologically relevant gene pathways which we recover after utilizing the associations of the pathways with the imaging and clinical outcomes for LGG.